-English job offers are essential for expatriates.
-If you are an European Union citizen and you want to work in another member state: You need to be able to communicate.
+English job offers are essential for immigrants.
+If you are a European Union citizen and you want to work in another member state, you need to be able to communicate.
 Often we don’t speak the local language from day one.
 We need time to get settled and learn the local language “on the job”.
 But despite the fact that English is the international language of business: The number of English jobs in EU members countries varies widely.
-I analysed our complete data today.
-I am proud to present:

 The Top 19 EU member countries with the most English job offers.